americocunhajr/FraCTune/README.md

 - [Funding](#funding)

 ### Overview
-**FracTune** was developed to tune fractional-order controllers for dynamical systems by solving nonconvex optimization problems via the cross-entropy method.
+**FraCTune** was developed to tune fractional-order controllers for dynamical systems by solving nonconvex optimization problems via the cross-entropy method.
 The underlying results are reported in the following publication:
 More details are in the following paper:
 - *J. C. C. Basilio, J. G. Telles Ribeiro, T. R. Oliveira and A. Cunha Jr, Optimal tunning of fractional controllers via cross-entropy method, 2024 (under review)*